Period pains: Can anti-inflammatory drugs help?

 Some studies compared NSAIDs with acetaminophen (paracetamol).
 They suggest that NSAIDs are a little more effective than acetaminophen at relieving period pain.
 There's not enough good research to be able to say whether some NSAIDs are more effective than others.

-Marjoribanks J, Proctor M, Farquhar C, Derks RS.
-Nonsteroidal anti-inflammatory drugs for dysmenorrhoea.
-Cochrane Database Sys Rev 2010; (1): CD001751.
+Marjoribanks J, Ayeleke RO, Farquhar C et al. Nonsteroidal anti-inflammatory drugs for dysmenorrhoea.
+Cochrane Database Syst Rev 2015; (7): CD001751.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.